azat-co/practicalnode/chapter12/chapter12.md

 -   `$ npm version minor`: increment a middle version number (e.g., 0.0.1 to 0.1.0 or 0.0.1 to 1.0.0) and update `package.json`
 -   `$ npm unpublish PACKAGE_NAME`: unpublish package from npm (take optional version with `@`)
 -   `$ npm owner ls PACKAGE_NAME`: list owners of this package
--   `npm owner add USER PACKAGE_NAME`: add an owner
+-   `$ npm owner add USER PACKAGE_NAME`: add an owner
 -   `$ npm owner rm USER PACKAGE_NAME`: remove an owner

-Locking Versions
+Not-Locking Versions
 ================

 The rule of thumb is that when we publish external modules, we don’t lock dependencies’ versions.
 However, when we deploy apps, we lock versions in `package.json`.
-This is a common convention that many projects on npm follow (i.e., they don’t lock the versions).
-So, as you might guess, this may lead to trouble.

-Consider this scenario: We use Express.js that depends on, say, Pug of the latest version (*).
-Everything works until, unknown to us, Pug is updated with breaking changes.
-Express.js now uses Pug that breaks our code.
-No bueno.

-The solution: Commit `node_modules`!
-The following article describes nicely why committing your application’s `node_modules` folder (not the one for the external module!) to Git repo is a good idea: [node_modules in git](http://www.futurealoof.com/posts/nodemodules-in-git.html).

-Why do this?
-Because, even if we lock dependency A in our `package.json`, most likely this module A has a wild card `*` or version range in its `package.json`.
-Therefore, our app might be exposed to unpleasant surprises when an update to the A module dependency breaks our system.

-One significant drawback is that binaries often need to be rebuilt on different targets (e.g., macOS vs. Linux).
-So, by skipping `$ npm install` and not checking binaries, development operations engineers have to use `$ npm rebuild` on targets.

-On the other hand, the same problem might be mitigated by using `$ npm shrinkwrap` ([official docs](https://www.npmjs.org/doc/cli/npm-shrinkwrap.html)).
-This command creates `npm-shrinkwrap.json`, which has *every* subdependency listed/locked at the current version.
-Now, magically, `$ npm install` skips `package.json` and uses `npm-shrinkwrap.json` instead!

-When running Shrinkwrap, be careful to have all the project dependencies installed and to have only them installed (run `$ npm install` and `$ npm prune` to be sure).
-For more information about Shrinkwrap and locking versions with `node_modules`, see the article by core Node.js contributors: “[Managing Node.js Dependencies with Shrinkwrap](http://blog.nodejs.org/2012/02/27/managing-node-js-dependencies-with-shrinkwrap/).”
+You can ready more on why and how lock version in projects which are applications (i.e., not npm modules) in chapter 10.
+Then why not lock versions in the modules?

+The answer is that open source is often a part-time gig and an after thought for most people.
+It's not like you'll make millions and can spend 40 hours per week on your FOSS npm module.
+Let's say there's a security vulnerability or a something is outdated in a dependency of your npm module.
+Most likely, you'll be patching your app which is your main full-time daily job and not patching this poor little npm module.
+That's why it's a good idea no NOT lock the version but let it use a caret symbol `^` which means the patches will be updated in dependencies.

+Yes.
+If someone depends on your npm module, they might get a bug when it pulls a newer dependency but the trade off worth it.
+Your module will have latest dependencies automatically without requiring your attention (the next time someone installs your module).

+That's the main reason why almost all popular npm modules such as Express, Webpack, and React do have `^` in package.json ([source](https://github.com/expressjs/express/blob/master/package.json), [source](https://github.com/webpack/webpack/blob/master/package.json) and [source](https://github.com/facebook/react/blob/master/package.json)).

 Summary
 =======